kanglicheng/code-school/full-stack-project/proposal/full-stack-project-proposal.md

 would be absolutely necessary for the app to be marketable.
 Your MVP section must follow the format outlined [here][mvp-features].

 [mvp-features]: mvp-list.md

+### DB Schema

+- `schema`

+Link to a document outlining the database schema for your app.
+Build up the schema by walking through your app's wireframes.
+Think carefully about what data will be needed for each view and the best way to store that data.
+Make note of any database-level validations and foreign key relationships.

+### API Endpoints

+- `api-endpoints`

+Link to a page that lists your Rails API endpoints.
+Break these up between HTML and JSON endpoints.
+Discuss what params, if any, will be needed for each endpoint, and what information will be returned.

+### Sample State

+- `sample-state`

+Create a basic illustration of your state shape.
+Think about what information you need to store for your app to work, and how best to organize it to minimize duplication and maximize ease of access.

+### React Components

+- `component-hierarchy`

+In addition to the wireframes, you should diagram a tree indicating your application's overall component structure.

+Discuss how you will nest your components.
+If components will need containers, indicate what state and dispatch props they will need.
+For presentational components, discuss what props and state they will need.

+Map out your React Routes with their respective components and paths.

+See the sample project proposal for an example of this.

 ### Wireframes